JohanVanslembrouck/corolib/examples/why-coroutines/README.md

 This directory contains various examples that explain the advantage of C++ coroutines for writing (distributed) applications.

-I will consider two types of programs: programs not using coroutines, named co-lessXX.cpp, and programs using coroutines, called co-fullXX.cpp.

 First I discuss the advantages and disadvantages the original program and of variants of that program that do not use coroutines.
 Then I show how we can stay close to the natural style of the first coroutine-less program while solving